 While copyright protection is free and automatic, it is your responsibility as the creator to monitor potential infringers and enforce your rights.
 One way to enforce your copyright protection is to have a copyright notice on your work (e.g. © Julie Smith 2019).

 Your business’ brand represents your values, identity and reputation.
 Learn how to create a successful brand and protect it.

 Your IP will be some of the most important assets your business will own.
 There are several different types of important IP assets, and it is critical to protect them to protect your overall brand.
 Some important forms of IP protection include:

 - trade secrets; and

 While these different types of IP will not apply to every business, you should prioritise them according to which protections will add the most value and longevity to your business.
-If you have any questions about your business’ IP, contact LegalVision’s IP lawyers on 1300 544 755 or fill out the form on this page.
+If you have any questions about your business’ IP, our experienced intellectual property lawyers can assist as part of our LegalVision membership.
+For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
+Call us today on 1300 544 755 or visit our membership page.

 We appreciate your feedback – your submission has been successfully received.